tesa1/ChIP_Zwart_public/README.md

 ### 3.1 DNA-mapping <a name="dnamapping"></a>
 This short pipeline performs the mapping (alignment) to a reference genome upon trimming of the adapter sequences from the raw fastq reads by [cutadapt](https://cutadapt.readthedocs.io/en/stable/).
 Adapter sequences are from Illumina and are hard-coded in the `configfile_DNAmapping.yaml` file.
 Change them if your setup is different.
 Further, a filter on the mapping quality (MAPQ) is applied and duplicated reads are marked.
 Zwart lab filter is MQ20.
 Changing this filter is not advised, but possible in the `configfile_DNAmapping.yaml` file if necessary.
 Notice that in the case of paired-end reads, when present, UMIs (Unique Molecule Identifiers) sequence is added to the index sequences in the read name.
 This is allows the marking of the duplicated reads in a UMI-aware manner (reads/fragments that have exactly the same sequence but different UMI-sequence are not marked as duplicates).
-If your UMI set up is different, you can run with UMI_present="False" and MarkDuplicates will be run.
+If your UMI set up is different, you can run with `UMI_present="False"` and MarkDuplicates will be run.

 Additional information must be provided to the pipeline in the command line:
 * the source fastq directory
 * the output directory where you want your results to be stored (if not already available, the pipeline will make it for you)
 * whether your data are paired- or single-end
-* You must provide your own path to genomes eg: a)  `hg38`, `hg19`, `rn6`; b) UCSC-genomes: `hg38_ucsc`, `hg19_ucsc`, `mm10`, `mm9`)
+* You must provide your own path to genomes eg: `hg38`, `hg19`, `rn6`.
+Change path and `.fa` file information on line 21 in `DNA_mapping.snakefile` to your locations.

 All the other parameters are already available in the `configfile_DNAmapping.yaml` file or hard-coded in the snakemake file.